 Connection Folder: The first day of class, your child will bring this folder home.
 It needs to be kept in his/her backpack and brought back each time he/she comes to the Gifte.
 Keeping this folder inside your child’s backpack is advantageous when mornings get busy.
 It will be sent home with a weekly enrichment activity reminder, a note, or completed work, etc. This not only helps your child develop organizational skills, but it keeps our communication flowing.
 Our classroom website exceptionaleaglets.com will be an integral part of the learning process.
 The students will be asked to get their weekly “Home Enrichment” assignments from this site by clicking on the Gifted Day’s tab and responding to and completing the assignment.
 A paper reminder of what is due before their next Gifted Day – whether a digital response on the website or a paper assignment in the folder, will be clarified on the website.

 Our frequent communication is vital to your child’s success!
 My cell phone number 417-529-5707.
 Please feel free to call/text my number before or after the students are at the Gifted Center (9am to 2pm) whenever there is a question or concern.
 When sending a text, please identify your name as well as your students’.
 Checking email is also a regular part of my day.
 You are welcome to contact via a link on our classroom website or directly at wendeehughes.joplinschools.org.

 Each Gifted Center day is teeming with activities and learning opportunities.
 It is important that they do not miss a day if at all possible.
 One day together equals five days in a normal classroom environment.
 Encourage your child to recall and discuss the day’s events with you.
 You will be amazed at what we accomplish!
-Again, I am delighted to have the opportunity to be a part of your child’s educational experience this year.
-Thank you for sharing your child with me!
+Again, we are delighted to have the opportunity to be a part of your child’s educational experience this year.
+Thank you for sharing your child with us!